Hybrid Weight Window Method for Global Time-Dependent Monte Carlo Particle Transport Calculations: Weight Windows for Global Transport Problems

 \section{Weight Windows for Global Transport Problems}

 In non-analog Monte Carlo methods, particles are assigned a weight that can be changed to reduce variance.
 Weight windows are a way of controlling both the weights, and the spatial distribution of particles.
 In this scheme for global variance reduction, the weights are altered to obtain a more uniform particle distribution \cite{Cooper_Larsen_2001,Wollaber_2008}.
 The windows are applied when a particle undergoes an event or enters a new mesh cell.
 The main parameters of a weight window are its center, ceiling, and floor.
-We define the center of the weight window in the $i^{th}$ spatial cell as follows:
+The center of the weight window in the $i^{th}$ spatial cell is usually defined as follows \cite{Cooper_Larsen_2001}:

-where $n$ is the index of the time step of dynamic Monte Carlo, $ {\tilde \phi_i^n}$ is the approximate scalar flux in the $i^{th}$ cell at time $t^n$ evaluated by some numerical technique, $\varepsilon_{min}$ is the parameter which specifies the minimum center.
+where $n$ is the index of the time step of dynamic Monte Carlo, $ {\tilde{\phi}_i^n}$ is the approximate scalar flux in the $i^{th}$ cell at time $t^n$ evaluated by some numerical technique.
 The ceiling and floor of the weight window are given by

 where $\rho \geq 1$ is the window width parameter.